-Those words were emblazoned on a poster that hung in my room back in 1970, featuring Ali McGraw and Ryan O-Neal, stars of the hit movie “Love Story,” were blissfully gazing into a future of no conditions or expectations.
+Those words were emblazoned on a poster that hung in my room in my high school years.
+Ali McGraw and Ryan O-Neal, stars of the hit movie “Love Story,” were blissfully gazing into a future of no conditions or expectations.
 My sixteen year-old self couldn’t wait to get into a relationship where all was understood.
-You couldn’t mess up.
-You’d be understood, completely and fully.
-True love would make me immune to hurting others because my intentions would never be questioned.
+Where you couldn’t mess up and you’d be accepted, completely and fully.
+True love would make hurting each other impossible because our intentions would never be questioned.

 Not “I’m sorry but…“.
 No excuses or rationalizations.
 Simply, “I’m sorry.”

 Can non-apology turn into manipulation?
 You bet…

 You may have grown up in a family where no one apologized — for anything.
-It was viewed as giving up too much control, as if you’re taking a one-down position by uttering such words.
-If you did, learning how can be hard.
-No one every apologized to you.. and you got hurt.
-Nobody took the time or made the effort to remember that you might be confused or afraid of disappointed.
+It was viewed as giving up too much control, as if you would be taking a one-down position by uttering such words.
+No one ever apologized to you, and nobody took the time or made the effort to remember that you might be confused or afraid of disappointed.

-So why should you?
-That defensiveness and maybe even deep sense of betrayal can can lead to feeling self-righteous for sure.
-If you’re partnered with someone like this, it can be pretty miserable.
-They’re never wrong.
-They never admit to misperceptions or outright lies.
+If your partner won’t apologize, it can be pretty miserable.
+They’re never wrong and never admit to misperceptions or outright lies.
 Instead they admonish you, perhaps harshly, perhaps seemingly with care — that your own reality is off.
-If it goes too far, it can morph into emotional manipulation pretty easily, or what’s termed “gas lighting” that can be part of a narcissistic personality...
+If it goes too far, it can morph into emotional manipulation, or what’s termed “gaslighting,” part of a narcissistic personality.
 They need to control and govern your thinking, and may work to undermine your own sense of reality.

 What has to change?

-You can retrain your mind to accept that an apology, and the humility that goes along with it, is not only a good thing, but something that leads to a much more solid relationship, and let’s face it, a healthier you.
+You can retrain your mind to accept that an apology, and the humility that goes along with it, is not only a good thing but something that leads to a much more solid relationship.
+Moreover, it leads to a healthier you.

 Because let’s face it — you’re going to screw up.
-Nobody is perfect and mistakes will be made.
+Nobody is perfect; mistakes will be made.
 Your transgression may be something fairly insignificant…or maybe not.
 Regardless, you’re going to be disappointing, and even frustrating at times.